-Post Tribulation
+Post Tribulation Rapture

 According to this view, the church will be present during the tribulation and will be raptured at the close of the tribulation.
+There are four basic arguments to support this view.

-1. This view holds that the rapture and the second coming are described in scriptures by some of the same words, which seems to indicate that they occur at the same time
+1. Supporters of this view say the rapture and the second coming are described in scriptures by some of the same words, which seems to indicate that they occur at the same time